ch-benard/ch-benard/README.md

 - Building server-side applications with Node.js and Express.js, a powerful javascript/typescript web framework.
 - Diving into PostgreSQL for efficient and scalable database management.
-- Using Sequelize as the bridge connecting the Node.js code with the Postgresql database
+- Using Sequelize as the bridge connecting the Node.js code with the Postgresql database Thanks for stopping by!
+Let's connect and explore the fascinating world of technology together. 🚀

 **FR**: